xianbaum/xianbaum.github.io/_posts/2025-08-29-modular-monolth-1.md

 #endregion
 ```

 That's about it!
-You can continue about your day
+Like I said, most of the work here is in Program.cs and keeping your application host program light.

 ## Considerations of this approach